Periscope vows fix for broadcasters mad that they forfeit tips by deleting replays

 The situation proves how tricky it is to expand from an advertising business model with professional clients to sharing revenue with finicky independent content creators.
 One broadcaster told TechCrunch that Super Hearts tipping is “a great first step, but realistically this is going to provide pocket change for broadcasters.
 This isn’t going to be a monetization feature that will allow people to make big bucks, so I think they have to manage expectations with that.”

-In-app tipping for livestreamers was pioneered and popularized in China, but recently American apps like YouTube and Twitch have adopted the trend.
+In-app tipping for live streamers was pioneered and popularized in China, but recently American apps like YouTube and Twitch have adopted the trend.
 Apps that built creator monetization in from the start are thriving, with Live.me having paid out over $3.5 million to broadcasters in less than a year.
-Bolting on tipping years after launch means Periscope will have to alter ingrained user behavior and educate people about the confusing design of its ‘buy-virtual-coins-to-buy-hearts-to-send-hearts-that-are-converted-to-stars-that-are-redeemed-for-cash’ system.
+Bolting on tipping years after launch means Periscope will have to alter ingrained user behavior and educate people about the confusing design of its buy-virtual-coins-to-buy-hearts-to-send-hearts-that-are-converted-to-stars-that-are-redeemed-for-cash system.

-But if Periscope users can get the hang of it, parent company Twitter could adopt the system too to simultaneously attract higher quality content, compensate creators, and earn money for itself.
+But if Periscope users can get the hang of it, parent company Twitter could adopt the system, too, to simultaneously attract higher-quality content, compensate creators and earn money for itself.

 0